-\paragraph{High-pressure studies} To study the effect of initial microstructure and its evolution on the high-pressure phase transition in Zr, we carried out high pressure hydrostatic compression experiments on the end member samples, i. e., the cold-rolled sample and the $600^\circ C$ annealed sample.
-Silicone oil was used as pressure transmitting medium and Cu was used as pressure marker.
-Silicone oil is as good as methanol:ethanol mixture for low pressure \textless 20 GPa and even better than methanol:ethanol mixture above 20 GPa \cite{Yongrong-RSI2004}.
-Solidification of silicone oil under high pressures is not precisely reported as the process could be gradual with pressure in this case \cite{Torikachvili-RSI2015} though Klotz et al \cite{Klotz-2009} have shown slight increase in standard deviation in pressure in DAC at 2.5 GPa which reduced at further higher pressures, which could be a signature of solidification.
-Torikachvili et al \cite{Torikachvili-RSI2015} have shown that even methanol:ethanol mixture solidifies at ~ 6 GPa but is considered hydrostatic up to 12 GPa \cite{Klotz-2009}.
-In the pressure range of our study non-hydrostatic stresses in silicone oil are negligible.
-Silicone oil can also be relatively easily loaded in diamond anvil cell (DAC) due to non-volatility.
-For high pressure experiments, sample chamber was prepared by drilling a hole of diameter $\sim 250 \mu m$ at the center of pre-indented steel gasket thinned down from $\sim 250 \mu m$ to $\sim 60 \mu m$.
-The culet size of diamond anvils used in high pressure cell was $\sim 500 \mu m$.
-The sample was loaded along with pressure marker and the pressure transmitting medium in the sample chamber.
-Pressure at sample was estimated using well-known equation of state of Cu \cite{Dewaele-PRB-2004}.
-Experiments were performed in our rotational DAC \cite{RDAC-ISM-15} in compression mode because using motorized loading in rotational DAC system allowed much smaller controllable load steps than membrane system for traditional DACs at beamline 16-BM-D. Thus, XRD images were recorded in pressure steps of ~ 0.2 GPa in order to have sufficient data points across the $\alpha\rightarrow\omega$ phase transformation in Zr.
+To study the effect of initial microstructure and its evolution on the high-pressure phase transition in Zr, we carried out high-pressure hydrostatic compression experiments on the end member samples, i. e., the cold-rolled sample, and the $600^\circ C$ annealed sample.
+Silicone oil was used as a pressure-transmitting medium and Cu was used as a pressure marker.
+Silicone oil is as good as methanol: ethanol mixture for low pressure \textless 20 GPa and even better than methanol: ethanol mixture above 20 GPa \cite{Yongrong-RSI2004}.
+Solidification of silicone oil under high pressures is not precisely reported as the process could be gradual with pressure in this case \cite{Torikachvili-RSI2015}; though Klotz et al. \cite{Klotz-2009} have shown a slight increase in standard deviation in pressure in DAC at 2.5 GPa which reduced at further higher pressures, which could be a signature of solidification.
+Torikachvili et al. \cite{Torikachvili-RSI2015} have shown that even methanol: ethanol mixture solidifies at ~ 6 GPa but is considered hydrostatic up to 12 GPa \cite{Klotz-2009}.
+In the pressure range of our study, non-hydrostatic stresses in silicone oil are negligible.
+Silicone oil can also be relatively easily loaded in diamond anvil cells (DAC) due to non-volatility.
+For high-pressure experiments, a sample chamber was prepared by drilling a hole of diameter $\sim 250\, \mu m$ at the center of a pre-indented steel gasket thinned down from $\sim 250\, \mu m$ to $\sim 60\, \mu m$.
+The culet size of diamond anvils used in high-pressure cells was $\sim 500\, \mu m$.
+The sample was loaded along with a pressure marker and the pressure transmitting medium in the sample chamber.
+Pressure at the sample was estimated using the well-known equation of state of Cu \cite{Dewaele-PRB-2004}.
+Experiments were performed in our rotational DAC \cite{RDAC-ISM-15} in compression mode because using motorized loading in a rotational DAC system allowed much smaller controllable load steps than membrane systems for traditional DACs at beamline 16-BM-D. Thus, XRD images were recorded in pressure steps of ~ 0.2 GPa to have sufficient data points across the $\alpha\rightarrow\omega$ phase transformation in Zr.